National frameworks to address hate crime in Romania

 The General Inspectorate of the Romanian Police collects statistical data on offences for which the aggravating circumstance (Article 77h of the Penal Code) has been established in the legal classification of the crime, and for which a bias motive has been identified.
 Statistical data have been available since 1 January 2022.

-Statistical data are include information on each of the protected grounds, with distinct statistical indicators corresponding to each basis for committing the offence, namely: "race", nationality, ethnicity, language, religion, gender, sexual orientation, opinion, political affiliation, wealth, social origin, age, disability, chronic and non-communicable disease, HIV/AIDS infection, or other similar circumstances considered by the perpetrator as signifying a person's inferiority in relation to others.
+Statistical data include information on each of the protected grounds, with distinct statistical indicators corresponding to each basis for committing the offence, namely: "race", nationality, ethnicity, language, religion, gender, sexual orientation, opinion, political affiliation, wealth, social origin, age, disability, chronic and non-communicable disease, HIV/AIDS infection, or other similar circumstances.

 The data and information in the statistical system of the Romanian Police reflect the trends in bias-motivated crimes, the number of suspects and victims (detailed by their gender and age group), the number of individuals subject to preventive measures, as well as the bias motivations behind the committed crimes.
 No statistical data and information are collected regarding contraventional acts committed on grounds of bias.